-When you finish creating something in Flash, choose File \div Exit (Windows) or Flash \div Quit (Mac).
+When you finish creating something in Flash, choose File=>Exit (Windows) or Flash=>Quit (Mac).
+If you see a message asking whether you want to save changes to the movie, click Yes if that's what you want to do.